Queen Square, Bath: Second World War

 During the Second World War, between the evening of 25 April and the early morning of 27 April 1942, Bath suffered three air raids in reprisal for RAF raids on the German cities of Lübeck and Rostock, part of the Luftwaffe campaign popularly known as the Baedeker Blitz.
 During the Bath Blitz, over 400 people were killed, and more than 19,000 buildings were damaged or destroyed.

 During the raids, a 500 kg high explosive bomb landed on the east side of the square, resulting in houses on the south side being damaged.
-The Francis Hotel lost 24 m of its hotel frontage, and most of the buildings on the square suffered some level of schrapnel damage.
+The Francis Hotel lost 24 m of its hotel frontage, and most of the buildings on the square suffered some level of shrapnel damage.
 Casualties on the square were low considering the devastation, the majority of hotel guests and staff having taken shelter in the hotel's basement.

 The buildings have subsequently been restored, although there are still some signs of the bombing.

 Present

 All of the buildings have been designated by Historic England as Grade I listed buildings.

 Numbers 16–18 are now occupied by the Bath Royal Literary and Scientific Institution (BRLSI).
 The south side (numbers 5–11), which was originally left open, is now occupied by the 4-star Francis Hotel.

 The square hosts many attractions all year, such as a French market, Italian market, and boules weekend.

 On 30 October 2011, the square was occupied as part of the global Occupy movement, with protesters, under the banner of Occupy Bath, pitching tents and creating other temporary structures.
-The protestors held a variety of debates, talks and musical events related to financial inequality and were runners up in the 2011 Bath Chronicle Campaign of the Year.
-The camp dismantled on 10 December 2011, the protesters vowing to continue via other means.
+The protestors held a variety of debates, talks and musical events related to financial inequality.
+The camp dismantled on 10 December 2011, with the protesters vowing to continue via other means.